 Type of Accommodation

 There are so many different types of accommodation available to choose when starting university, so don’t feel that your child has to live on campus or even in halls.
 They could get a house share or an apartment close by to university or the city centre – there are so many options available.
 Cities such as Lincoln and Birmingham have private student apartments with features such as on-site gyms and common rooms, so they can be sure to make friends and socialise when living there.
 You can view these at collegiate-ac.com if you are heading to Lincoln University.
-When deciding where to live, have a look at reviews and previous experiences, and if possible, book a viewing so you know exactly what to expect when you help move your child into your student accommodation.
+When deciding where to live, have a look at reviews and previous experiences, and if possible, book a viewing so you know exactly what to expect when you help move your child into your student accommodation for Bournemouth University students.

 Facilities